xrl1/xrl1.github.io/_posts/2022-01-02-kernel-patch.md

 ![binfmt mount point](image-2.png)
 _binfmt mount point_
-binfmt mount pointThen binfmt\_misc is also.. a filesystem!
+Then binfmt\_misc is also.. a filesystem!
 Or more accurately, a pseudo-filesystem, which implements an interface to communicate with the binfmt kernel component from user-space 🙂

-Ok, so what is the `register` file and what is the string I just echoed means?
+Ok, so what is the `register` file, and what is the string I just echoed means?
-From a [documentation ](https://www.kernel.org/doc/html/latest/admin-guide/binfmt-misc.html)written by kernel.org:
+From a [documentation](https://www.kernel.org/doc/html/latest/admin-guide/binfmt-misc.html) written by kernel.org:

-“To actually register a new binary type, you have to set up a string looking like `:name:type:offset:magic:mask:interpreter:flags` (where you can choose the `:` upon your needs) and echo it to `/proc/sys/fs/binfmt_misc/register`.”
+<p style="text-align: center;"><i>“To actually register a new binary type, you have to set up a string looking like `:name:type:offset:magic:mask:interpreter:flags` (where you can choose the `:` upon your needs) and echo it to `/proc/sys/fs/binfmt_misc/register`.”</i></p>

 In my input to the file, the name, type, offset, magic, and mask are non-important, therefore we will take a look at how the interpreter – “bla”, a non-existent file in the pseudo-filesystem directory, and flags – ‘F’ (fix binary, more on that later) are all together causing the process freeze